Advanced-Automotive-Electronics/automotive-electronics/vehicle_electronics/Inputs.md

 ---

-## Vehicle Switches: Evolution from Classic to Contemporary
+### Switches: Evolution from Classic to Contemporary

 Automotive switches, though seemingly straightforward, have seen significant evolution.
-This article traces their journey from the mechanical toggles in classic cars to the signal-driven switches in modern vehicles.
+This section traces their journey from the mechanical toggles in classic cars to the signal-driven switches in modern vehicles.

 ---

-### Classic Cars: Direct Control
+#### Classic Cars: Direct Control

 In classic vehicles, switches had a direct purpose.